epicchainlabs/epicchain-worknet/docs/shell-command-reference.md

 ## Specifying Signing and Non-Signing Accounts

-Many of the Neo-Express commands require the user to specify account information.
+Many of the EpicChain-Express commands require the user to specify account information.
 In some cases, this account is used to sign a transaction that is submitted to the blockchain network.

 ### Specifying a Signing Account